 A young redpill who was freed from the Matrix by Neo and of his own will.
 Now a Tagalong Kid, Kid deeply believes in Neo's ability to save mankind and is his biggest supporter.
 He Takes A Level In Badass in the third film to defend Zion.

 Took a Level in Badass: In the third film he takes up Captain Mifune's APU to cut open Zion's jammed bay doors so the Hammer could enter and light off her EMP, and he lives to tell about it.

 Played By: Ian Bliss

 A redpill who is possessed by Agent Smith in Reloaded.
 In the real world, the possessed Bane physically harms himself and seeks mankind's destruction.
-During the films, he uses an EMP to disable a small fleet of hovercraft, preventing Zion's EMP counterattack and allowing the five ships to be destroyed, then attacking Neo and Trinity aboard the Logos, blinding Neo, but he (or at least the Smith code possessing him) is then decapitated by the blind man.
+During the films, he uses an EMP to disable a small fleet of hovercraft, preventing Zion's EMP counterattack and allowing the five ships to be destroyed, then attacking Neo and Trinity aboard the Logos, blinding Neo.
+He (or at least the Smith code possessing him) is then decapitated by the blind man.